100 Club: Northern soul

-Today
+Modern era

 The decor remains unchanged since the 1970s, although punk bands no longer appear there regularly.
 Instead there is a busy programme often booked up many months in advance.
 Occasionally, big-name touring bands will play "secret" or low-key unadvertised gigs there, relying on word of mouth to fill the 350-capacity space.
 The "Coda Club", a monthly social gathering of jazz musicians from the Feldman Swing Club era, continues to be held.
 Limelight changed the venue's musical genre once again, providing "classical music in a rock'n'roll setting", hosting new or well-established classical artists once a month, Since 1988, the London Swing Dance Society have held "Stompin" on Monday nights, a swing dancing evening with classes and regular live bands.

 In 2009 Feldman's Swing Club was named by the Brecon Jazz Festival as one of 12 venues which had made the most important contributions to jazz music in the United Kingdom, for its contributions in the 1942–1954 period.

 In September 2010, it was announced that the 100 Club would close at the end of 2010 owing to continuing losses.
 A campaign was launched, the Save The 100 Club, to keep the venue open, supported by musicians including Paul McCartney, and in February 2011 a partnership with Nike subsidiary Converse was arranged, enabling the 100 Club to remain open.

 DEF Digby were the first band to play at the venue in 2012.

 Recent acts to headline The 100 Club include Shame, Alice Cooper, Fat White Family, Black Midi, The Specials, Sisteray, Babyshambles, Idles, Dr. Feelgood and Sleaford Mods.

+In June 2023, the Buzzcocks headlined at the 100 Club, a warm up gig to their upcoming tour without their guitarist/singer Pete Shelley who had died nearly five years earlier.
+In autumn 2023, veteran punk band the U.K. Subs played a five-night sold out residency at the 100 Club in a culmination of their final British tour.
+The residency was attended by Stuart Pearce, a lifelong fan of punk rock.